mikecinnamon/MLearning/[ML-03] Linear regression.md

 ## R-squared

 The **coefficient of determination** is a popular metric for the evaluation of regression models.
 It is given by the formula

 $$R^2 = 1 - \displaystyle \frac{\textrm{MSE}}{{\textrm{MSY}}}\thinspace,$$

 in which $MSY$ is the average squared centered target value (subtracting the mean).
 It can be proved that $0 \le R^2 \le 1$.
 The maximum is $R^2 = 1$, which is equivalent to a null $MSE$, which happens when all the errors are zero, and all the predicted values are exactly equal to the corresponding actual values.

 Statistics textbooks explain the coefficient of determination as the **percentage of variance** explained by the regression equation.
 Also, it coincides with the square of the correlation between the actual and the predicted values, called the **multiple correlation**.
 This explains the notation, and the name **R-squared statistic**, given to the coefficient of determination.
 Note that, for a given training data set, $MSY$ is fixed, so minimizing $MSE$ is equivalent to maximixing the correlation between actual and predicted values.

 A word of caution.
 Correlation and R-squared are sensitive to extreme values, not unfrequent in real-world data.
 So, when the target has a skewed distribution, with a long right tail, a strong correlation may suggest that the model is better than it really is.
-The example that follows (ML-04) illustrates this point.
+Example ML-04 illustrates this point.

 ## Evaluating a regression model

 The interpretation of the coefficient of determination as a squared correlation is no longer valid in regression models which are nonlinear or that, though being linear, are not obtained by the least squares method.
-Though it is presented as the standard metric for regression models in many sources, in a business application one should evaluate the prediction errors in a simple, direct way.
+Though R-squared is presented as the standard metric for regression models in many sources, in a business application one should evaluate the prediction errors in a simple, direct way.
 Two popular metrics are the mean absolute error and the mean absolute percentage error, whose interpretation is completely straightforward.

-Suppose that `y` is the target vector in the training data set, and `y_pred` is the predicted target vector.
+Suppose that `y` is the target vector and `y_pred` is the predicted target vector.
 The **mean absolute error** can be obtained directly in Pandas as

 ```
 mae = (y - y_pred).abs().mean()